Sheets To Labels

 3. Start from Google Sheets to Labels or Address Label Maker.

-5. Drag fields such as name, address, SKU, price, or barcode onto the label.
+5. Bind fields such as name, address, SKU, price, or barcode onto the label.

 6. Preview the full sheet.